Solar powering Western Australia’s remote homes

 Although the trial is still in its early stage, we believe that the financial outcome will be beneficial both for Western Power and its owner, the State of Western Australia.

-BayWa r.e. has also learned much from this project and has already implemented new design elements as a result and we’re looking forward to rolling out more systems in 2021.
+BayWa r.e. has also learned much from this project and has already implemented new design elements as a result.

 BayWa r.e. is really pleased to be playing its part in taking Western Power’s customers off grid.
 It’s an exciting solution that delivers a win-win result for customers, Western Power and taxpayers alike, all achieved with renewable electricity at its heart.